ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 However, choosing the right partner requires careful consideration.
 Not knowing the ins and outs of complex accessibility requirements can lead to frustration and wasted time.
 To avoid trial and error, it’s crucial to recognize potential **red flags** when evaluating accessibility vendors.
 We’ve outlined them here: [Red flags to look for when searching for a web accessibility vendor](/blog/red-flags-to-look-for-when-searching-for-a-web-accessibility-vendor/).

-[**AccessLiaison**](/) is a web accessibility brand of [ALAS d.o.o.](https://www.alasdoo.com) Our experts have 2 decades of providing top-quality IT services for different industries.
+[**AccessLiaison**](/) is a web accessibility brand of {{< link_external url="https://www.alasdoo.com" >}}ALAS d.o.o.{{< /link_external >}}.
+Our experts have 2 decades of providing top-quality IT services for different industries.
 Our accessibility services combine advanced technology with manual testing, accessible design, and development.
 We can address all your accessibility concerns and help you swiftly achieve legal compliance, ensure enjoyable experiences for all users, and maintain accessibility over time.